Apply for a disclosure and barring (DBS) check online and find out why these employment checks are required.

 All processing of DBS applications and certificates is in accordance with ISO 27001, the DBS code of practice, regulations and Data Protection Act.

-In this fair processing statement, "we", "us" and "our" refers to North Yorkshire County Council resourcing and reward team, based at HR Shared Services, County Hall, Racecourse Lane, Northallerton, North Yorkshire, DL7 8AL; "you" and "your" refers to any visitor to www.northyorks.gov.uk/dbs ("the website").
+In this fair processing statement, "we", "us" and "our" refers to North Yorkshire County Council resourcing and reward team, based at HR Shared Services, County Hall, Racecourse Lane, Northallerton, North Yorkshire, DL7 8AL; "you" and "your" refers to any visitor to our website.

-North Yorkshire County Council CRB's online criminal records disclosure application service is an alternative to the paper disclosure application form (DAF).
-It has been approved for use by the CRB.
+North Yorkshire County Council DBS's online criminal records disclosure application service is an alternative to the paper disclosure application form (DAF).
+It has been approved for use by the DBS.

 All information is stored in a secure environment, compliant with ISO27001.
-All information is encrypted and submitted to and from CRB via secure government pathway.
+All information is encrypted and submitted to and from DBS via secure government pathway.

 The online process mimics the paper application process.
-Information submitted is checked for accuracy by North Yorkshire County Council CRB and forwarded to the National CRB who coordinate the necessary checks, collate information, print and despatch the disclosure.
+Information submitted is checked for accuracy by North Yorkshire County Council DBS and forwarded to the National DBS who coordinate the necessary checks, collate information, print and despatch the disclosure.

 Data can only be amended by the applicant using the email address and password supplied at registration.
 Therefore, it is important that you keep this information in a secure place.

-All organisations using North Yorkshire County Council CRB's disclosure services are required to sign a service contract.
+All organisations using North Yorkshire County Council DBS services are required to sign a service contract.
 This requires organisations to:

-- abide by the CRB Code of Practice;
+- abide by the DBS Code of Practice (a copy can be provided upon request)

-- abide by the Data Protection Act 1998; and
+- abide by the Data Protection Act 2018

-- have a policy for the recruitment of ex-offenders and a policy for secure storage, handling, use, retention and disposal of disclosures and disclosure information.
+- have a policy for the recruitment of ex-offenders and a policy for secure storage, handling, use, retention and disposal of disclosures and disclosure information (a copy can be provided upon request)

-All information requested is used solely for the purpose of producing a criminal record disclosure and is collected, stored and processed by North Yorkshire County Council CRB and the CRB in accordance with the Data Protection Act 1998.
-We will treat your personal information as confidential and we will not disclose it to any third party except: (i) with your prior agreement; (ii) as necessary for providing our CRB online service to you; or (iii) as required by law.
+All information requested is used solely for the purpose of producing a criminal record disclosure and is collected, stored and processed by North Yorkshire County Council DBS and the DBS in accordance with the Data Protection Act 2018.
+We will treat your personal information as confidential and we will not disclose it to any third party except: (i) with your prior agreement; (ii) as necessary for providing our DBS online service to you; or (iii) as required by law.

 If you are self-employed you cannot apply for a check for yourself.
 Legally, a self-employed person cannot ask an exempted question of themselves.
 An employer is able to ask the exempted question to assess an applicant's suitability.
 This also applies to self-employed teachers who want to work freelance.